PLaSSticity/ce-arc-simulator-ipdps19/README.md

 # Rethinking Support for Region Conflict Exceptions

-This repository includes the CE, CE+, and ARC simulators as reported in the IPDPS'19 paper.
-Please refer to the following paper for more details.
+This repository includes the CE, CE+, and ARC simulators as reported in the following IPDPS'19 paper.

     Swarnendu Biswas, Rui Zhang, Michael D. Bond, and Brandon Lucia.
 Rethinking Support for Region Conflict Exceptions.
 IPDPS 2019.

-In the following, we give a brief description of the implementation, and list instructions to build and execute the projects.
+Please refer to the following paper for more details.
+In the following, we give a brief description of the implementation, and list instructions to build and execute the implementation.
+These instructions have been tested on Ubuntu 14.04 and 16.04 LTS platforms.

-These instructions have been tested on a Ubuntu 14.04.5 LTS platform.
-It should also be possible to set the simulators up on newer Ubuntu LTS releases (e.g., 16.04), by taking care of the C++ and Java compiler versions and compatibility with the packages like Intel Pin.

 We assume the root of the repository (top-level directory) is given by `$PROJECT_ROOT`.

 ## Setup the Environment